Steadying0235/gpu-screen-recorder-fork/README.md

 Try recording to an SSD and make sure it's not using NTFS file system.
 Also record in variable framerate format.
 ## The colors look washed out when recording a monitor with HDR enabled
 You have to either record in hdr mode (-k `hevc_hdr` or -k `av1_hdr` option) to record a HDR video or record with desktop portal option (`-w portal`) to turn the HDR recording into SDR.
-## GPU Screen Recorder records night light when recording with monitor with HDR
+## GPU Screen Recorder records night light when recording in HDR mode
 You can record with desktop portal option (`-w portal`) instead which ignores night light, if you are ok with recording without HDR.

 # Donations